Narcissistic personality disorder: Others

 Oblivious/hypervigilant: Glen Gabbard described two subtypes of NPD in 1989, later referred to as equivalent to, the grandiose and vulnerable subtypes.
 The first was the "oblivious" subtype of narcissist, equivalent to the grandiose subtype.
 This group was described as being grandiose, arrogant and thick-skinned, while also exhibiting personality traits of helplessness and emotional emptiness, low self-esteem and shame.
 These were observed in people with NPD to be expressed as socially avoidant behavior in situations where self-presentation is difficult or impossible, leading to withdrawal from situations where social approval is not given.

 The second subtype Gabbard described was termed "hypervigilant", equivalent to the vulnerable subtype.
 People with this subtype of NPD were described as having easily hurt feelings, an oversensitive temperament, and persistent feelings of shame.

-Communal narcissism: A fourth type is the communal narcissist.
-Communal narcissism is a form of narcissism that occurs in group settings.
-It is characterized by an inflated sense of importance and a need for admiration from others.
-In relation to the grandiose narcissist, a communal narcissist is arrogant and self-motivating, and shares the sense of entitlement and grandiosity.
-However, the communal narcissist seeks power and admiration in the communal realm.
-They see themselves as altruistic, saintly, caring, helpful, and warm.
-Individuals who display communal narcissism often seek out positions of power and influence within their groups.

 Millon's subtypes

 In the study Disorders of Personality: DSM-IV-TM and Beyond (1996), Theodore Millon suggested five subtypes of NPD, although he did not identify specific treatments per subtype.